git-town/git-town/website/src/preferences/parked-branches.md

 To see which branches are configured as parked in your local repo, use the [git town config](../commands/config.md) command.

-To check how parked branches are stored in Git metadata:
+To view how parked branches are stored in Git metadata:

 ```bash
 $ git config list | grep 'git-town.parked-branches'